Sushmigit/MERN-STACK-COURSE/README.md

 I have organized this repository into different sections to help me track my progress and refer back to key concepts as I continue learning and building projects.

-## Repository Structure
-- **/notes/**: This folder contains my course notes, explaining key concepts, tools, and libraries used in MERN Stack development.
-- **/sample-programs/**: This folder contains code samples and small projects that I built while learning the MERN stack.
-The programs demonstrate concepts such as handling API requests, managing databases with MongoDB, building React apps, and more.
-- **/projects/**: (Optional) This section contains any mini-projects or full-stack applications I’ve built throughout the course to apply my knowledge.

 ## Topics Covered
 1. **MongoDB**:
    - Basics of MongoDB.